loliee/ansible-zsh/README.rst

       roles:
         - zsh

-Run test, make sure zsh role is in your role path
+Run test, make sure ansible-zsh role is in your role path

 .. code:: bash